The Maybourne Riviera Le Plage

 26 September 2024 • Written by Holly Margerrison

 After four days of breaking yacht news and brushing shoulders with some of the industry's biggest names, it's only natural that your social battery is nearing empty and you need some time away from the bustling harbour.
-Luckily, BOAT has compiled the ultimate post-show glow guide to enjoying the principality and beyond – whether you need some R&R at a secluded beach club, you've got a hankering for Monegasque delicacies, or you're ready to tackle the infamous Le Sentier du Littoral hike.
+Luckily, BOAT has compiled the ultimate post-show glow guide to enjoying the principality and beyond – whether you need some R&R at a secluded beach club, you've got a hankering for Monegasque delicacies, or you're ready to tackle the popular Le Sentier du Littoral hike.

 Read More/The sky’s the limit: Exploring the unusual influx of new property in Monaco